 Researchers also believe that psychotherapy can alter brain structure and help relieve MDD symptoms.
 Specifically, psychotherapy appears to strengthen the prefrontal cortex.

-- eating healthful foods and staying active, which stimulates brain cells and strengthens communication between brain cells
+- eating healthful foods and staying physically active, which stimulates and fortifies brain cells and their communication

-- sleeping well, which helps grow and repair brain cells
+- sleeping well consistently, which helps grow and repair brain cells

-- avoiding alcohol and illegal drugs, which can destroy brain cells
+- avoiding alcohol and non-FDA-approved drugs, which can destroy brain cells